locationtech/jts/FAQ-LICENSING.md

   (notably a requirement to share modifications under the same license) that exceed what is required by the EDL, these do not conflict with the EDL.

-  For further information about the compatibility of Modifed BSD-style licenses with the GPL see the [FSF License Comments](https://www.gnu.org/licenses/license-list.en.html).
+  For further information about the compatibility of Revised BSD-style licenses with the GPL see the [FSF License Comments](https://www.gnu.org/licenses/license-list.en.html).

 **A4.
 How can an LGPL-licensed project (such as GEOS) contribute code to JTS?**